Garmin InReach Explorer+ Review: A Deep Dive

 Please note that, for this section, the information you’ll see if applicable to both the SE and Explorer+ as they use the same chassis.

-I took a moment to think about what I’d signed up to when I bought this InReach.
+I took a moment to think about what I’d signed up for when I bought this InReach.
 Would my fellow hikers cackle like a coven of witches when I whipped the garish satellite communicator from my pocket?
-After a few minutes of mulling over this question I came to the most obvious answer: no!
+After a few minutes of mulling over this question, I came to the most obvious answer: no!

-You see, the bright nausea-inducing colour schemes of the InReach devices serve a useful purpose – they’re east to spot if you drop them.
-Even in snow-covered region.
+You see, the bright nausea-inducing colour schemes of the InReach devices serve a useful purpose – they’re easy to spot if you drop them.
+Even in snow-covered regions.
 Here’s a story to illustrate how useful this seemingly insignificant design feature is…

-Last year I was skiing across Norway, in a time before owning an InReach.
+Last year I was skiing across Norway, at a time before owning an InReach.
 I’d taken a tried and trusted GPS (my Garmin eTrex 10, reviewed here).
 The chassis of this particular GPS is bright yellow, just like the InReach SE+.
-On one of the longer legs, heading down from Finse, I carried out a navigation check, but didn’t zip up my pocket.
+On one of the longer legs, heading down from Finse, I carried out a navigation check but didn’t zip up my pocket.

 At some point, my GPS fell slipped out of my pocket.

-A couple days later, on another leg of my route I met a German couple, man and wife, who were skiing across the Hardangervidda.
+A couple of days later, on another leg of my route, I met a German couple, a man and wife, who were skiing across the Hardangervidda.
 We chatted (I speak German) and I recounted my story.
 The guy reached into his pocket and said, “This must be yours.”

 In his hand was my GPS.
-He’d spotted it lying in the snow only because of the brigh yellow casing.
+He’d spotted it lying in the snow only because of the bright yellow casing.

 Thank you, Garmin.
 Your strange love affair with orange and yellow is appreciated.